NikolaiT/stealthy-scraping-tools/README.md

 We only use the [CDP](https://developer.chrome.com/docs/devtools/) to obtain the page source and to get the absolute coordinates for an arbitrary CSS selector.
 That's all what is needed for efficient scraping.

+1. To obtain the page source of the browser's current page.
+Implemented in [page_source.js](https://github.com/NikolaiT/stealthy-scraping-tools/blob/main/page_source.js)
+2. To get the absolute coordinates for an arbitrary CSS selector.
+Implemented in [coords.js](https://github.com/NikolaiT/stealthy-scraping-tools/blob/main/coords.js)

 Mouse movements and typing is handled by `pyautogui` or other means, but not with JavaScript or with the CDP!
 Reason: Browser based mouse and keyboard emulation is very easy detectable!

 ## Theory